-Pendle Councils commitments to achieving good governance in practice include:

-- ✓ Planning and control cycles cover strategic and operational plans, ensuring that key priorities/outcomes are identified, and delivery plans are in place to achieve the desired outcomes - ✓ Ensures that it forward plans key decisions and reports to allow for effective scrutiny and challenge. - ✓ Key support services are default reviewers for any committee reports where a decision is required to be taken, thus ensuring that relevant implications have been considered. - ✓ Complaints Policy recognises that customer feedback is a valuable resource for improving the experiences of customers and shaping the design and delivery of our services. - ✓ Business Continuity framework ensures the resilience of the organisation to any eventuality and to help ensure continuity of service to its key customers. - ✓ Emergency Planning processes are in place to allow a response to an external incident as part of the Authorities duties under the Civil Contingencies Act 2004. - ✓ Has an established Performance Management Framework which includes: - The use of a comprehensive and interactive performance management software system, Pentana, to track and report on progress on Corporate Plan priorities and milestones, strategic risks and performance indicators. - A basket of Key Performance Indicators (KPIs) which are subject to annual review by Services and Corporate Management Team. - Quarterly performance reporting to the Performance Clinic Panel and Executive. - Regular review and adaption of the framework to ensure it is an inclusive process for all services and enables timely and effective decision-making. - √ Has in place a programme of transfer of services and facilities to Area Committees. - ✓ Established reporting cycles and timescales in place. - ✓ Medium Term Financial Plan (MTFP) developed and maintained showing position over 3 year rolling period. - ✓ Corporate Procurement arrangements and Contract Procedure Rules.
+Sub Principles Pendle Councils commitments to achieving good governance in practice include: D1 - Determining interventions The Council('s): D2 - Planning interventions D3 - Optimising achievement of intended outcomes Planning and control cycles cover strategic and operational plans, ensuring that key priorities/outcomes are identified, and delivery plans are in place to achieve the de outcomes.
+Ensures that it forward plans key decisions and reports to allow for effective scrutiny and challenge.
+Key support services are default reviewers for any committee reports where a decision is required to be taken, thus ensuring that relevant implications have been constants Policy recognises that customer feedback is a valuable resource for improving the experiences of customers and shaping the design and delivery of our ser Complaints Policy recognises that customer feedback is a valuable resource for improving the experiences of customers and shaping the design and delivery of our ser Business Continuity framework ensures the resilience of the organisation to any eventuality and to help ensure continuity of service to its key customers.
+Emergency Planning processes are in place to allow a response to an external incident as part of the Authorities duties under the Civil Contingencies Act 2004.
+Has an established Performance Management Framework which includes: The use of a comprehensive and interactive performance management software system, Pentana, to track and report on progress on Corporate Plan prior milestones, strategic risks and performance Indicators.
+A basket of Key Performance Indicators (KPIs) which are subject to annual review by Services and enables timely and effective decision-making.
+Has in place a programme of transfer of services and facilities to Area Committees.
+Key support review and adaption of the framework to ensure it is an inclusive process for all services and enables timely and effective decision-making.
+Has in place a programme of transfer of services and facilities to Area Committees.